• Skip to main content

 • 4 eggs

-1. In a large skillet, heat olive oil over medium heat.
+• In a large skillet, heat olive oil over medium heat.
 Add in onions and cook until transparent, about 5 minutes.
+Add in tomato paste, stir well.

-2. Add in the spinach and season with salt and black pepper.
-Cook it stirring gently until the spinach leaves wilt and there is no water left.
+• Add in the fresh spinach and season with salt and black pepper.
+Stir gently as the leaves wilt and the water evaporates.
+Cook for about 10 minutes, stirring occasionally.
+Squeeze lemon over them.

 1. Before adding the eggs in the pan, make sure the water released by spinach evaporates.
 If it is still watery in the pan, cook for another 5 minutes.
 Then add the eggs.